msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 This operation is valid because the translation matrix ($T$) has a dimension of $3x4$ and it is multiplied by a $4x1$ vector, and the resulting vector is of size $3x1$.
 More importantly, it gives the correct result.
 So, we've finally obtained a translation matrix by introducing a new dimension.

-> This extra dimension ($w$) is called a **homogenous coordinate** and it has some other uses, which we'll see later on.
+> When a _3D_ point is represented in a _4D_ projective space, the new coordinate system is referred to as **homogenous coordinates**.

-There is one problem though.
-The $w$ coordinate we added to our original vector makes it impossible to perform multiplications with our scale matrix since the dimensions $3x3$ and $4x1$ are not compatible ($3\neq 4$).
+There is a problem though.
+The $w$ component we added to our original vector makes it impossible to perform multiplications with our scale matrix since the dimensions $3x3$ and $4x1$ are not compatible ($3\neq 4$).
 As a workaround, we could add one extra column of $0s$ to our scale matrix:

 $$
 \begin{bmatrix}